interaction-lab/PyLips/docs/source/usage/changing_face_appearance.rst

 Pylips allows you to change the appearance of the face!

 In order to do this, all you have to do is use the ``.set_appearance()`` method.
-For example, to change the color of the iris from pruple to green, all you need to do is:
+For example, to change the color of the iris from purple to green, all you need to do is:

 .. code-block:: python